Seiichiro Kashio

 Seiichiro Kashio (柏尾 誠一郎, Kashio Seiichirō) was a tennis player from Japan, and with Ichiya Kumagae was one of the first Japanese Olympic medalists.
-He won the Canadian Open by defeating United States player Walter K. Wesbrook 3–6, 6–3, 6–1, 11–9.
+He won the 1919 Canadian Open by defeating United States player Walter Wesbrook 3–6, 6–3, 6–1, 11–9.

 Biography

 A native of Osaka, Kashio graduated from Tokyo Higher Commercial School (now Hitotsubashi University), and was subsequently employed by the trading company Mitsui & Co. and stationed at that company’s New York City branch office.
 He competed in the 1918 US Open, finishing in the third round.
 He also participated in the 1919 US Open, finishing in the second round.

 At the 1920 Summer Olympics held in Antwerp, Belgium, Kashio was defeated in the third round of the singles competition.
 However, paired with Ichiya Kumagae, he won the silver medal in the men's doubles event.
 In the doubles final, Kashio and Kumagae lost to Oswald Turnbull and Max Woosnam of Great Britain: 2–6, 7–5, 5–7, and 5–7.